mozilla-ai/lm-buddy/README.md

 pip install mzai-flamingo
 ```

-See the [contributing](CONTRIBUTING.md) guide for more information on development workflows and/or building locally.

-### Usage
+### CLI Usage

-`flamingo` exposes a simple CLI with a few commands, one for each Ray job type.
+`flamingo` exposes a CLI with a few commands, one for each Ray job type.
-Jobs are expected to take as input a YAML configuration file
-that contains all necessary parameters/settings for the work.
-See the `examples/configs` folder for examples of the configuration structure.
+To see all commands, run `flamingo run --help`

-Once installed in your environment, usage is as follows:
+Once flamingo is installed in your local Python environment, usage is as follows:
 ```
 # Simple test
 flamingo run simple --config simple_config.yaml